About the HRC

-The HRC drafted the Social Justice Goal (PDF) and the correlating Impact Review Tool (PDF) to provide a framework for the BOCC and other County government employees, as well as local residents and other stakeholders, to ensure that social justice is paramount in decision-and policy-making.
+The HRC drafted the Social Justice Goal (PDF) to provide a framework for the BOCC and other County government employees, as well as local residents and other stakeholders, to ensure that social justice is paramount in decision-and policy-making.

 For more information, contact the HRC staff.

 |3.
 Jenn Sykes (At-large)|